dizatech/transaction/README.md

     $order->failedTransactions; // get the failed transactions for this order
     $order->refundedTransactions; // get the refunded transactions for this order

     ```
+- Get the parent of a transaction or this transaction belongs to which model

+    ```
+    // Set the namespace of your model in /config/dizatech_transaction.php 'model' => 'App\Models\Order'

+    // Use relation for get a parent of this transaction
+    $transaction->parent;
+    ```

 #### Requirements: